booa12/Awesome-CustomRoms/README.md

+# Heavily WIP lot of checking so it takes a while
 # Awesome-CustomRoms
 This is a list of **active** custom roms based of other lists.
 This is not a list of gsis for that you should check a [list](https://github.com/TrebleDroid/treble_experimentations/wiki/Generic-System-Image-%28GSI%29-list) from TrebleDroid.
 ## What is considered active